algorys/sysadmin/CONTRIBUTE.md

 key: your_key
 ```

-Just change the key corresponding to your new tag.
+Just change the key value corresponding to your new tag.
 After, you have just to put it inside your new post.

 # Writing a post

-If you want to write a post, first decide if it's a news, a tutorial or simply an additionnal tool for you have to respect the following syntax in your head file :
+If you want to write a post, first decide if it's a news, a tutorial or simply an additionnal tool for administrator.
+You have to respect the following things in your files.

 ## YAML additions